maxpna/profileimagecropper/README.md

   Picasso.with(getBaseContext()).load(f).fit().centerInside().into(image);
 ```

+####Cropping the image

 Add a button to your UI so the user can request a crop once they're done selecting the target area.
 In your button click, use the following code to drop the image.

+**Note**: Please note at this time the .crop() method only returns a bitmap.
+It's possible that the returning bitmap is so large that it causes an out of memory error.
+A workable solution is being worked on.

 ```
     Button cropButton = (Button) findViewById(R.id.cropImage);